You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Lipitor?

 Before we dive into the potential interactions, let's take a brief look at what Lipitor is and how it works.
 Lipitor is a statin medication that belongs to a class of drugs known as HMG-CoA reductase inhibitors.
-It works by reducing the production of cholesterol in the liver, which in turn helps to lower low-density lipoprotein (LDL) cholesterol levels in the blood.
-This can help to reduce the risk of heart disease and stroke.
+It works by reducing the production of low-density lipoprotein (LDL) cholesterol, also known as "bad" cholesterol, in the liver.
+This helps to lower the levels of LDL cholesterol in the blood, which can reduce the risk of heart disease and stroke.

 Expert Insights